devloos/devlos-ui/docs/src/guide/get-started.md

 # Getting Started

 Devlos UI is a collection of components based on [Tailwind CSS](https://tailwindcss.com).
-Although we compile everything down with dui prefix so that it can be css framework agnostic.
+However, we compile everything with a dui prefix so that it can be CSS framework-agnostic.

 ## Install devlos-ui